Spencerp34/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a library that helps update the DOM with components that update as needed when different data passes through.

 1. Describe component state.

+Setting a variable that's value is stored in memory using the state hook.
+This allows us to interact with the value when needed.

 1. Describe props.

+Short for properties I think.
+It is a object that passes from parent components to child components with declared values.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+To sync effects to a certain state/props you must specify in the useEffect at the end like this useEffect(() => {}, [state])

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.